 3> add a new entry for this sl-DestinationIndex to the stored NR sidelink DRX configuration.

+NOTE X: The UE is expected to update the mapping between the Destination Layer-2 ID and the destination index for the stored NR sidelink DRX configuration after the UE updates the destination list and reports to the gNB.

 1> if sl-RLC-ChannelToReleaseList is included in sl-ConfigDedicatedNR within RRCReconfiguration: